 - Head injuries

-The area’s only Level 1 trauma center, the Jon Michael Moore Trauma Center offers the highest level of medical and surgical care for life-threatening injuries to patients transported to Morgantown from across West Virginia and our region.
+By working as a comprehensive care team, we are ready for any situation.
+In extreme cases, injuries are treated at the WVU Medicine Jon Michael Moore Trauma Center.
+As the area’s only Level 1 trauma center, the Jon Michael Moore Trauma Center offers the highest level of medical and surgical care for life-threatening injuries to patients transported to Morgantown from across West Virginia and our region.